UPPMAX/NAISS_Slurm/docs/jobscripts.md

     - **part of a node**: One can request any number of cores up to 128 cores using the **-n** and **-c** options of sbatch.
 Your allocation gets charged for the number of requested cores.  **Use for serial jobs and small parallel jobs**

-=== "COSMOS"
+=== "Cosmos"

-    On COSMOS at LUNARC you will be placed in the CPU partition by default.
+    On Cosmos at LUNARC you will be placed in the CPU partition by default.
 If you need access to a GPU node, you need to select a partition.
 Please visit the [LUNARC documentation on readthedocs.io](https://lunarc-documentation.readthedocs.io/en/latest/manual/submitting_jobs/manual_specifying_requirements/#accessing-gpus) for a detailed discussion.

 === "Kebnekaise"